Orthorexia nervosa: Signs and symptoms

 Symptoms of orthorexia nervosa include "obsessive focus on food choice, planning, purchase, preparation, and consumption; food regarded primarily as source of health rather than pleasure; distress or disgust when in proximity to prohibited foods; exaggerated faith that inclusion or elimination of particular kinds of food can prevent or cure disease or affect daily well-being; periodic shifts in dietary beliefs while other processes persist unchanged; moral judgment of others based on dietary choices; body image distortion around sense of physical "impurity" rather than weight; persistent belief that dietary practices are health-promoting despite evidence of malnutrition."

 Cause

-There has been no investigation into whether there may be a biological cause specific to orthorexia nervosa.
-It may be a food-centered manifestation of obsessive-compulsive disorder, which has a lot to do with control.
+While the current research on the causes of orthorexia nervosa is limited, significant evidence supports the idea of associated risk factors.
+Generally, eating disorders are influenced by a variety of factors including: biological, psychological, and sociocultural influences.